-CPD Certificate in African-Centred Intercultural Therapy (Previously: Introduction to Mabadiliko Intercultural Therapy)
+CPD Certificate in Afrikan-Centred Intercultural Therapy (Previously: Introduction to Mabadiliko Intercultural Therapy)

 * 4 day extended CPD certificate

 * Minimum 10, Maximum 20 delegates per group intake

 * Mixture of power-point presentations, group discussions and experiential learning